frephs/IS24-AM21/documentation_wip/network_protocol.md

         ServerConnectionHandler -) Client in the game view: listener.playerJoinedGame end

-    Note over Client,Client in the game view: The player is now in waitroom
+    Note over Client,Client in the game view: The player is now in wait room

     alt Not all players are in the game
         Note over Client,ServerConnectionHandler: The player knows he's still connected to the server.